 When a binding decision is rendered, DRC staff monitors compliance.
 If a member fails to pay an arbitration award within the designated time-frame, the party in default will be terminated and DRC will help to facilitate the registering of the award with the court.

-The Mediation and Arbitration Rules govern the mediation and arbitration process.
+The Dispute Resolution Rules govern the mediation and arbitration process.
 They outline step-by-step how to proceed with a claim, including statute of limitations, mediator/arbitrator appointments, submitting evidence, the fee schedule and more.